What is KYC in Regard to Crypto?

 Why is KYC/AML Important?

 The objective of KYC regulations is to discern that customers are who they say they are.
-This helps to prevent money laundering, terrorist financing, and fraud within the financial market.
+This helps to prevent money laundering, terrorist financing, and fraud within the financial and crypto market.

 Know Your Customer and other Anti-Money Laundering regulations benefit both financial institutions and their clients.
 These rules improve security and mitigate risk by keeping bad actors off the books.
 This acts as an assurance for customers and leads to more trustworthy company-client relationships.
 KYC also helps to perform necessary verification services like screening and registering new users.
 KYC/AML rules ensure a fully compliant transaction process for all.